Interval Training – What Ratio Is Best?

-In previous blogs we have investigated How a personal trainer can use interval training, Interval training to motivate a client and progress fitness and Fat-burning zone – marvel or myth?.
-In this week’s blog we are looking at interval training ratios.
+In previous blogs, we have explored how a personal trainer can utilise interval training to motivate clients and progress their fitness, as well as the fat-burning zone – a marvel or myth?
+In this week’s blog, we examine interval training ratios.

 WHAT IS INTERVAL TRAINING?

-Interval training is used within personal training and gym programmes to improve results for anyone from regular gym goers to those participating in sports and athletics at a high level.
+Interval training is used in personal training and gym programs to enhance results for individuals, ranging from regular gymgoers to those participating in high-level sports and athletics.

 It involves a period of work followed by an active or passive rest period.

-High-Intensity Interval Training (HIIT) is particularly popular at the moment and has remained in the top three of the Worldwide Survey of Fitness Trends released by the American College of Sports Medicine (ACSM) ever since it first appeared on the list in 2014 (see our blog on Results of the 2017 Worldwide Survey of Fitness Trends).
+High-Intensity Interval Training (HIIT) is currently very popular.
+It has remained in the top three of the Worldwide Survey of Fitness Trends released by the American College of Sports Medicine (ACSM) since its first appearance on the list in 2014 (see our blog on the Results of the 2017 Worldwide Survey of Fitness Trends).

 Interested in becoming a personal trainer